ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 ### Shards and the merge {#shards-and-docking}

-Originally, plans were made to implement shard chains prior to the incorporation of the Ethereum mainnet as a primary means of scaling.
-As research and development of layer 2 scaling solutions have boomed, the priority of core Ethereum devs shifted to expediting the switch a fully proof-of-stake driven mainnet.
-This means that the remaining shard chains will not be complete prior to switching mainnet to proof-of-stake.
+By the time additional shards are added, Ethereum mainnet will already be secured by the Beacon Chain using proof of stake.
+This enables a fertile mainnet to build shard chains off of, powered by layer 2 solutions that supercharge the scalability.

-Currently the plan remains for shard chains to be rolled out after mainnet has merged.
-It remains to be seen whether mainnet will exist as the only “smart” shard that can handle code execution – but either way, a decision will have to be made on phase 2 of sharding.
+It remains to be seen whether mainnet will exist as the only “smart” shard that can handle code execution – but either way, the decision to expand shards can be revisted as needed.

 <ButtonLink to="/eth2/merge/">The merge</ButtonLink>